Marketcircle/AXElements/README.markdown

     rake test
 ```

+If there is a test that crashes MacRuby then you will need to run tests
+in verbose mode.

 __NOTE__: There may be some tests are dependent on Accessibility
 features that are new in OS X Lion which will cause test failures on
 OS X Snow Leopard.
 If you have any issues then you should look at the